se4ai/se4ai.github.io/about-tools.md

 |worst|8       | >383      | >165  | 4955  |  11.5   |  <71 |  1   |   10  | 0|
 ```

-Optimizers use this data to find changes which, if applied to the cars, will make them weigh less, speed up faster, and use less gas.
+Optimizers use this data to find a set of changes (also know as "mutations")  which, if applied to the cars, will make them weigh less, speed up faster, and use less gas.

-Some optimziers just reason about the best rows while others reason about the delta between the  best and worse rows.
+- Some optimizers just reason about the best rows;
+- While others reason about the delta between the  best and worse rows.

-In other case, the goal is a miimal change to the model inputs which will generate better cars.
+In either case, the goal is to find  minimal changes to the model inputs which will generate better cars.
+Once those

-Some optimizers use the _best_
-rows as an archive from which they  pull suggested changes to the
-data.
-Other optimizers find suggested changes by  on the delta between the _best_ and
-_worst_

-- find the delta between the bext and worst examoes
-- experiment with applying those detail
+changes are applied, the whole process can repeat for many _generations_ (and within each generation, we generate more data, look for good changes, then apply those changes).

 ## Theorem Provers

 **Theorem provers** are very specialized tools for finding settings to variables that satisfy the logical constraints of a model.
 Such a theorem prover might report that  A=true and B=false satisfies the constraint (A and not B).
 Sample theorem provers include  maxWalkSat, pycoSAT, MathSAT, vZ, Z3,  and many more besides.

-For example, suppose we have a feature model descriping a tree of options about a search engine.
+For example, suppose we have a feature model  describing  a tree of options about a search engine.
 In the following, a filled/hollow cirle means
 "mandatory"/"optional" (respectively).
 Also, white/dark fans means "and","or" (respectively).